Charles Cornwallis, 1st Marquess Cornwallis: Return to Britain

-Cornwallis returned to Britain with Benedict Arnold, and they were cheered when they landed in Britain on 21 January 1782.
+Cornwallis returned to Europe with Benedict Arnold, and they were cheered when they landed in Britain on 21 January 1782.
 His surrender did not mark the end of the war, though it ended major fighting in the American theatre.
 Because he was released on parole, Cornwallis refused to serve again until the war came to an end in 1783.
 An attempt failed to exchange him for Henry Laurens, an American diplomat who was released from the Tower of London in anticipation that Cornwallis would be freed from his parole.

 His tactics in America, especially during the southern campaign, were a frequent subject of criticism by his political enemies in London, principally General Clinton, who tried to blame him for the failures of the southern campaign.
 This led to an exchange of pamphlets between the two men in which Cornwallis had much the better of the argument.
-Cornwallis also retained the confidence of King George III and the government of the earl of Shelburne, but he was placed in a financially precarious state by his inability to be on active duty.
+Cornwallis also retained the confidence of George III and the Shelburne ministry, but he was placed in a financially precarious state by his inability to be on active duty.

 In August 1785 he was sent to Prussia as an ambassador to the court of Frederick the Great to sound out a possible alliance.
 He attended manoeuvres along with the Duke of York where they encountered his old opponent Lafayette.

-In October 1785, Cornwallis wrote dismissively of Prussian military manoeuvres while in Hanover, writing that: Their manoeuvres were such as the worst General in England would be hooted at for practising; two lines coming up within six yards of one another, and firing in one another's faces till they had no ammunition left: nothing could be more ridiculous.
+In October 1785 Cornwallis wrote dismissively of Prussian military manoeuvres while in Hanover, writing that: Their manoeuvres were such as the worst General in England would be hooted at for practising; two lines coming up within six yards of one another, and firing in one another's faces till they had no ammunition left: nothing could be more ridiculous.

 Governor-General of India

-In 1786, Cornwallis was made a Knight Companion of the Most Noble Order of the Garter.
+In 1786 Cornwallis was made a Knight Companion of the Most Noble Order of the Garter.
 The same year he accepted appointment as Governor-General and commander in chief in India.
 He had in 1782 been offered the governor-generalship only, but refused the post until he also received military command as well.